benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 #### Experience
 The knowledge or skill acquired by a period of practical experience of something, especially that gained in a particular profession

 If there is one thing experience teaches a developer, it is that you _will_ burn out.
 Possibly many times.
 The older one gets, the less motivation and capacity one has to stay up late every evening burning the midnight oil.
 Devoting ones life to the pursuit of learning yet another short lived framework or niche language to the exclusion of other physically, emotionally or mentally stimulating activities that aren't programming is the fast track to unhappiness and burn out.
 Spend your weekends doing other fulfilling activities that, no matter what they are, tangentially broaden your mind and expand your knowledge and experience as a human being.
 Doing this is bound to improve your skills as a developer in ways that cannot be predicted.
 Software is for humans, not computers.
 With more experience, one can reliably determine whether something is worth incorporating into their work or not.
-Unless and until _new tech X_ is set to dramatically improve ones work, there is no reason to invest.
+Unless and until _new X_ is set to dramatically improve ones work, unless it provides performance gains, simplicity, or some other measurale benefit, there is no reason to invest.
 When the time does come to invest in a new language, framework, library, pattern or methodology however, you will be able to learn enough in a week or two when required.
 <br/>
 <br/>